 Temporary glue ear (less than 3 months)

-Most cases get better quickly after the cold resolves.
+Most cases of glue ear get better quickly after the cold resolves.
 A minority persist for months or years.

 Persistent glue ear (longer than 3 months)